TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018).md

 * Bootloop on **all** Android 9.0 (Pie) ROMs
 * Bootloop on AOSP 8.1 v25+ (and all derivatives)
-* Device is stuck at 1094-1401Mhz (no deep sleep).
-A custom kernel may be required.

 ## Hardware support